 Cicely Mary Barker 1925

 The word dandelion is a corruption of the French ‘dent de lion’ which means ‘lions tooth’ referring to the shape of the leaf.
-Another common plant which is underrated.
-In medieval times it was grown as a vegetable cooked like spinach or added to salads.
+Dandelion is yet another common plant which is underrated.
+In medieval times it was grown as a vegetable and cooked like spinach or it was added to salads.
 It is rich in vitamins A and C and is a superior diuretic as it replaces the potassium lost in the process.

 The leaves are also a strong equivalent to frusemide and can be used for hypertension when dried.